-The amount of Longvida research is growing & encouraging, & we decided to give it a whirl & experiment with it.
+The amount of Longvida research is growing & encouraging, & we (my wife & I) decided to give it a whirl & experiment with it.

-(The wife’s a clinical researcher, so it’s not too hard to get her to try something “in the name of science”.)
+(She’s an expert in clinical research, having worked in medicine for over 45 years, so it’s not too hard to get her to try something “in the name of science”.)

-And when the wife switched off of my high-dose curcumin + BioPerine product to one of the Longvida brands I found, within days her arthritic hip no longer bugged her.
+And when the wife switched off of my high-dose curcumin + BioPerine product to one of the Longvida brands I found — CurcuminMD Plus — within days her arthritic hip no longer bugged her.

 (We think the Boswellia extract in it has something to do with her relief for sure.)

-The black pepper + curcumin didn’t do it for her, but the Longvida did.
+The black pepper + curcumin didn’t do it for her, but the Longvida + boswellia did.

 For me the jury’s still out on a NovaSOL curcumin product, given the lack of concrete evidence of specific health benefits being provided by it.

-I could give it a try for 3 months or so, since I bought that 90-capsule bottle you see in the picture with Lil Boji.
+I could give it a try for 3 months or so, since I bought that 90-capsule bottle you see in the picture with my best bud, Lil Boji.